arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ENTRYPOINT ["python", "/plugin.py"]
 CMD []
 ```
-You can now build the plugin container.
+We can now build the plugin container.

 === "Podman"
     ```bash